maczikasz/cu-thor/etc/docs/Design.md

 The GRPC API defines the following methods:

 * ExecuteCommand: Starts a command with limited resources in its own namespace with the supplied arguments
-* StopExecution : Stop a certain execution
+* StopExecution : Stop a certain execution, issues a SIGTERM than after a configured amount of seconds issues a SIGKILL
 * ListExecutions: List all the executions the connected client has rights to
 * GetExecution: Gets metadata about a certain execution defined by an execution ID
-* GetOutStream: Get a stream of lines of standard output (stdout & stderr) of a certain execution
+* GetOutStream: Get a stream of standard output (stdout & stderr) of a certain execution
-* GetOut: Get all lines of standard output (stdout & stderr) that has been written so far by the process

-To read about the exact details of the API you can look at [the proto file](api.proto)
+To read about the exact details of the API you can look at [the proto file](api.proto).
+The server will return UUIDs as ExecutionId that will be then used to later identify a certain execution.
+The reason for not using PID as an ExecutionId is because PIDs could be reused which could lead to unexpected behaviour from the application

 ### Streaming data

-In order to be able to stream and also send the full output of the processes we need to store the output of this in memory for simplicty, in order to be able to keep memory from being overloaded a simple recylcing of these processes will be implemented.
+In order to be able to stream and also send the full output of the processes we need to store the output of this in memory for simplicty.
 See [Tradeoffs](#tradeoffs) section for information about why this solution should not be used in production

 ## Security

 ### Cipher suite

-In order to be secure the app will use the TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 cypher suite.

-It suits our needs to be a strong cypher suite by using AES, SHA-2 and ephemeral Diffie-Hellman key exchange, even though the ephemeral key exchange thakes more compute power, with the amount of the frequency of the connections (processes are started, then waited on, and output read) the added security is worth it
+In order to have the latest and strongest transport encryption TLS 1.3 should be utilized.
+The cipher suite TLS_AES_128_GCM_SHA256 is the mandatory cipher suite for TLS 1.3, and it provides sufficiently strong encryption there for it will be used by the server
+The decision to ultimately use TLS 1.3 is due to the fact that the client and the server controlled by the same entity, therefore it's easy to enforce the usage of the latest version

 ### Authentication